EOSIO/eosio.contracts/eosio.trail/README.md

     The makeproposal action stores the new paragraph retrievable by a proposal id, after first making sure the associated document exists.
 No vote counts are stored for this proposal (remember, that's Trail's job).

-* `linkballot(uint64_t prop_id, uint64_t ballot_id)`

-    The linkballot action will link a proposal to an existing ballot in Trail.
-The proposal object has a field `ballot_id` which this action updates with the associated ballot id.
-This step isn't strictly necessary, but is a nice way to have a quick reference of which ballots your proposals are targeting.
-This action can also be rolled into the makeproposal action (so it all happens atomically), but for this example it will be left separate for clarity.

 * `closeprop(uint64_t prop_id)`

     The closeprop action is important for performing custom logic on ballot results, and simply sends an inline action to Trail's `closeballot()` action upon completion.
 The `status` field of the ballot allows ballot closers the ability to assign any meaning to status codes they desire.
 For example, a voting contract could interpret a status code of `7` to mean `REFUNDED`.
 However, status codes `0`, `1`, and `2` are reserved for meaning `OPEN`, `PASS`, and `FAIL`, respectively.